yopaseopor/osmutils/README.md

 -In health.js it invents a code text: feature.get("name") || '', when the code original says  text: name, -In leisure.js it decide to elaborate other brand query.

+2025/07/26
+-It's a mess.
+I had to proporcionate the lines and the categories via a searching in a file for the translations.
++It's done.
+Generic queries are online now
+-Limit for editing or analizing the file: 4MB .
+You have to split the content of a file if you want to use it/manipulate it.

 ```